“Greet one another with a kiss of love. Peace to you all who are in Christ Jesus. Amen.”

 Peace to you all

-Peter pronounces a blessing upon believers in Asia Minor.
-“Peace” generally carries the idea of prosperity of souL.
-This epistle began with an affirmation of peace (1:2), and now it closes with a declaration of peace.
+Peter pronounced a blessing upon believers in Asia Minor.
+“Peace” generally carries the idea of the prosperity of the soul.
+This epistle began with an affirmation of peace (1 Pe 1:2), and now it closes with a declaration of peace.
 We never get away from our need for grace and peace.

 who are in Christ Jesus

 “In Christ Jesus” narrows the crowd down.
 There is a unique peace given to those who hold the same status that Jesus has before God.
-This is also the audience to whom Paul wrote,
+This standing in Christ is also the audience to whom Paul wrote in Romans and 2 Corinthians,

 “There is therefore now no condemnation to those who are in Christ Jesus” (Romans 8:1).